justrdk/demo-summit/README.md

 # demo-summit
-canjs with feathers and reactjs
+canjs with feathers, live info with sockets